codacy/codacy-eslint-legacy/docs/description/default-case-last.md

 It applies only to `switch` statements that already have a `default` clause.

 This rule does not enforce the existence of `default` clauses.
-See [default-case](default-case.md) if you also want to enforce the existence of `default` clauses in `switch` statements.
+See [default-case](default-case) if you also want to enforce the existence of `default` clauses in `switch` statements.

 Examples of **incorrect** code for this rule:

+:::incorrect

 ```js
 /*eslint default-case-last: "error"*/